-To plant a memorial tree in honor of Therese L. MacMillan (Larocque), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Therese L. MacMillan (Larocque), please visit our Heartfelt Sympathies Store.

 Therese was born January 11, 1933 in Montreal, the daughter of the late Gaston and Marguerite (Driscoll) Larocque.
 She attended the Ecole Morin and Ecole Superiere St. Eduard on a scholarship.
 She graduated in 1951 and following graduation she was employed by Bell of Canada.
 On July 6, 1957, she married David W. MacMillan of Brasher Falls at St. Patrick’s Catholic Church with Rev. Noel Zimmerman, officiating.
 Following their marriage, she transferred to New York Telephone and worked in both the Massena and Potsdam offices until her retirement in 1982.

 She will be remembered for her love of family and is survived by her daughters, Mary “Mamie” Mellott and her husband, Richard of Sarasota, Florida and Lisa MacMillan and her husband, Andy Barney of Massena; her grandchildren, Jessica, Michelle, Jennifer, and Marina; her step-granddaughter, Shanna Brainard; her great granddaughter, Zayda and a great grandson, Zende.
 She is also survived by her sister, Cecile Glidden of Montreal; a niece, Nancy Lu Robert and her husband, Mark of Hampton, Virginia; and many cousins.